I switched to Flodesk years ago.

 Speaking of integrations, Flodesk is a bit of a letdown.

 Flodesk doesn’t offer any native integrations.
-The only integration with Flodesk has is with Zapier.
+The only integration Flodesk has is with Zapier.

 I’m really hoping they’ll introduce webhook functionality soon.